Chat with an Ambassador

 2014-2015 Ambassador profiles!

-Jenny Chen - Office Hours: TBA
+Jenny Chen - Office Hours: Tuesday, 1-2pm

 Jenny is currently a senior majoring in International and Global Studies and she spent her semester abroad climbing the hills of the coastal town of Valparaiso in Chile.
 Along with developing strong calf muscles, she loved living with a Chilean host family, perfecting her Spanish skills, and working on her independent study project in Santiago about the Chilean-Chinese experience.
 She is also an IGS UDR and is excited to work with both departments and all students interested in studying abroad!